CodeWizardl/AROGYA-AI/readme.md

    welcome_message.mp3
    ```

-5. Create a `logo.png` file in the project root directory.
+5. Make sure you have a `logo.png` file in the project root directory.

 ## Usage